 HOW TO MAKE YOUR OWN CAKE FLOUR

 If you can get cake flour, that’s the best because cake flour is made from softer wheat.
 But, if you don’t have any or don’t want to get any, you can make your own cake flour.
 It’s not the most perfect substitute, but it can work.
-You only needs two ingredients: all-purpose flour and cornstarch.
+You only need two ingredients: all-purpose flour and cornstarch.

 For example: To prepare 1 cup (125 g) of cake flour, use 115 g or all-purpose flour + 15 g cornstarch.
 Sift them into a large container or a bowl then whisk them well to combine.
 Sifting will give you an airy light texture.
 Simply double the recipe to make more!